-Darus turned up the collar of his woolen coat and scowled at the day.
+Daros turned up the collar of his woolen surcoat and scowled at the day.
 It was cold, the sky the dirty gray of an unwashed blanket.
 Flurries of snow fell intermittently, whipped by a cutting wind.
 Here and there in the folds of the land the snow gathered in sullen drifts.

 It’s going to be another long night, he said to himself, already dreading the long hours of lying on the iron-hard ground, waiting for the grim promise of daybreak.
-Insomnia was a bitch goddess in the best of times.
-Marching through a frozen landscape on the way to what was almost certain doom made it a hundred times worse.
+Insomnia was a bitch in the best of times.
+Knowing he was marching to almost certain death made it a hundred times worse.

-His gaze fell on the Captain, a hundred paces ahead, marching at the head of the scraggly train of mercenaries, the once-proud men and women known as Bulger’s Badgers, now reduced to a shadow of their former selves.
+His gaze fell on the Captain, a hundred paces ahead, marching at the head of the scraggly column of mercenaries, the once-proud men and women of Badger Company, now reduced to a shadow of their former selves.
 Are you sure there’s no other way?
 He wanted to tackle the man, force him to see reason.
 Marching to Idon to fight in the Demon Wars?
 Had the man lost his mind?

-In front of him, Zoro, Gorev’s swayback yellow donkey, lifted his tail and deposited a steaming offering on the road.
-Darus stepped sourly over it, thinking that nothing could be more appropriate on this day.
+In front of Daros, Zoro, Gorev’s swayback yellow donkey, lifted his tail and deposited a steaming offering on the road.
+Daros stepped sourly over it, thinking that nothing could be more appropriate on this day.

 As he so often did, Gorev was arguing with Zoro.